Cindy and Barrett with RV in Montrose

 At the time of purchase, our amazing Camping World saleswoman Susan recommended we take the RV on a few trips before living out of it.
 However, we were in Pittsburgh, winter was closing in on us, and we were anxious to get on the road.

-So we opted for learning as we went.
-The first few months were nothing short of an RV education, full of wins and defeats, but it all worked out.
+So, we opted to learn as we went.
+The first few months were nothing short of an RV education, full of wins and defeats, but everything worked out.
 And we even managed to become better partners and campers along the way!

 That being said, these days, I lean toward the “test runs would have been helpful” side.

-Also, it is easier now to do practice runs with companies like RVshare for rentals.
+Also, doing practice runs with companies like RVshare for rentals is easier now.
 We would have learned some basics, like knowing when to refill the propane tanks and a few shore power best practices with trial runs.

 👉 Click here to book a test run getaway with RVshare.